 WatchDental Bridges

-A dental bridge is a fixed, non-removable replacement for a missing tooth — or several missing teeth in a row.
-It works by anchoring a new replacement tooth (the "pontic") to crowns on the neighboring natural teeth, literally bridging the gap.
-For patients who aren't candidates for a dental implant or prefer a non-surgical option, it's a reliable solution that restores chewing and prevents the surrounding teeth from drifting.
+For patients who aren't candidates for a dental implant, or who simply prefer a non-surgical route, a dental bridge is a reliable way to restore chewing and keep the surrounding teeth from drifting.
+It's a fixed, non-removable replacement for a missing tooth, or several missing teeth in a row, and it works by anchoring a new replacement tooth (the "pontic") to crowns on the neighboring natural teeth, literally bridging the gap.

-This video shows the process step by step.
-The neighboring teeth are gently shaped to receive crowns, an impression is taken, and a temporary bridge protects the area while a dental laboratory custom-makes your permanent bridge.
+Step by step, this video shows how it comes together.
+First the neighboring teeth are gently shaped to receive crowns and an impression is taken, then a temporary bridge protects the area while a dental laboratory custom-makes your permanent bridge.
 At a follow-up appointment, the final bridge is cemented in place and fine-tuned for a comfortable bite.

-Bridges can be all-ceramic for a natural look, all-metal for maximum strength, or a combination.
-With good home care, a bridge can last many years — though cleaning underneath requires a slightly different technique than flossing natural teeth, which we'll happily demonstrate at your visit.
+You have material options here: all-ceramic for a natural look, all-metal for maximum strength, or a combination.
+A bridge can last many years with good home care, though cleaning underneath it calls for a slightly different technique than flossing natural teeth, something we'll happily demonstrate at your visit.

-If you're weighing your options for replacing a missing tooth, schedule a consultation at Brammeier Dental of Naperville.
-Dr. Brammeier will walk through whether a bridge, a single-tooth implant, or another option fits your situation best.
+Still weighing your options for replacing a missing tooth?
+Schedule a consultation at Brammeier Dental of Naperville, where Dr. Brammeier will talk through whether a bridge, a single-tooth implant, or another option fits your situation best.

 Want the full story on Crowns & Bridges?